Alan4247748/friendly-potato/docs/Tech Writing/Directory for website & content.md

 ## What is Docusaurus?

 Docusaurus 2 is an open-source static site generator framework developed and maintained by Meta.
 It's built with React, and offers various features out-of-the-box.
 Some of the logic I found cumbersome, as with most React frameworks.
-Docusaurus does provide a nice platform that has many built in abstractions and a API plugin friendly enviorment that suits many users and devs.
+Docusaurus does provide a nice platform that has many built in abstractions and a API plugin friendly enviorment that suits many.

 ## Use Case

 I used [Docusaurus 2], for the boiler plate.
 From my local - I push direct to this [GitHub repo](https://github.com/Alan4247748/friendly-potato).
-A build is triggered in Netlify—basic CI/CD.
+A build is triggered in Netlify—basic covering a basic CI/CD.
 As a Tech writer I try to lean into becoming a better Dev: below is the website structure 😁.

 ``` Javascript
 Website_Directory/